-G. Resolution opposing tolling of ferry operations
+I. Resolution opposing tolling of ferry operations

-Ms. Penrose informed the group that ferry passage on the North Carolina coast has traditionally been free or low cost for tourists and residents.
-The North Carolina General Assembly passed legislation in 2011 which proposes to increase ferry tolls where they presently exist and to add ferry tolls where passage is free.
-Ms. Penrose also stated numerous local governments are requesting further study to determine the economic impact on the counties of Eastern North Carolina which may be affected by the proposed tolls.
+Ms. Penrose began discussion by explaining ferry passage on the North Carolina coast has traditionally been free or low cost for tourists and residents.
+In 2011, the North Carolina General Assembly passed legislation which proposes to increase ferry tolls that presently exist and to add ferry tolls where passage is free.